ROM-builders/temporary/README.md

-Banana custom ROM for Redmi Note 10
+Custom ROM for Redmi Note 10